realA10001986/SID/README.md

 - a key on the IR remote control is pressed; if IR is [locked](#locking-ir-control), only the # key deactivates the Screen Saver;
 - the time travel button is briefly pressed (the first press when the screen saver is active will not trigger a time travel),
 - on a connected TCD, a destination date is entered (only if TCD is wirelessly connected) or a time travel event is triggered (also when wired).

-#### <ins>Network settings</ins>

-##### &#9654; Hostname

-The device's hostname in the WiFi network.
-Defaults to 'sid'.
-This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
-The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://sid.local)

-This setting applies to both AP-mode and when your SID is connected to a WiFi network.
-If you have more than one SID in your local network, please give them unique hostnames.

-##### &#9654; WiFi connection attempts

-Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-##### &#9654; WiFi connection timeout

-Number of seconds before a timeout occurs when connecting to a WiFi network.
-When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-#### <ins>Network settings for AP-mode</ins>

-##### &#9654; Network name (SSID) appendix

-By default, when your SID creates a WiFi network of its own ("AP-mode"), this network is named "SID-AP".
-In case you have multiple SIDs in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "SID-AP-ABC".
-Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; Password

-By default, and if this field is empty, the SID's own WiFi network ("AP-mode") will be unprotected.
-If you want to protect your SID access point, enter your password here.
-It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your SID, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
-Then power-down and power-up your SID and the access point will start unprotected.

 #### <ins>Settings for BTTFN communication</ins>